-Analyzing the vehicles under real-life driving conditions is the future of electric vehicle testing.
+Analyzing vehicles under real-life driving conditions is the future of electric vehicle testing.
 The innovative data acquisition solution from Dewesoft allows doing all analyses during the real-life drive test measurement as well as in post-processing.
-In this case, the efficiency measurement of an electric two-wheeler (such as electric scooters, electric bike, or electric motorcycle) with the Dewesoft Power Analyzer will be presented.
+In this case, the efficiency measurement of an electric two-wheeler (such as an electric scooter, electric bike, or electric motorcycle) with the Dewesoft Power Analyzer will be presented.

 Standardized driving cycles such as:

 The NEDC testing standard has been around since the 1980s and has only undergone minor changes over the years.
 This caused this testing procedure to become outdated.
 This mainly happened due to the quick advances that were made in automotive technology.
-Vehicles became lighter and faster in the years that this was the standard testing procedure for drive cycles.
+Vehicles became lighter and faster over the years and this was the standard testing procedure for drive cycles.

 So it was decided to integrate a new testing procedure, the WLPT.
 It was aimed to deliver more realistic figures than that of the NEDC, aiming to closer reproduce real drive tests on the test bench.

 This testing procedure has been in discussion for quite a while, more concretely since 2008, and it was expected to be implemented by 2023.
 This was not the case as the diesel gate scandal sped up the process quite a bit.
 Due to the scandal, the regulators decided that this testing procedure should become mandatory in the European Union as of the 1st of September 2018.

 Both the NEDC and the WLPT are carried out in a laboratory under predetermined conditions.
 Whereas the WLTP has a few different testing procedures compared to the NEDC.
 It implements a higher level of acceleration and deceleration and the average driving speeds as well as the maximum driving speeds were also increased.